 The biopharmaceutical injectables end market comprises multiple distinct injectable drug categories such as biologics, vaccines, small molecules and generics, and insulin.
-According to data collected by IQVIA, the market for biopharmaceutical injectables - in terms of volume of primary container standard units - is expected to grow at a CAGR of approximately 2% to 4% through 2027, outpacing growth in topical and oral administration.
+According to data collected by IQVIA, the market for biopharmaceutical injectables - in terms of volume of primary container standard units - is expected to grow at a CAGR of approximately 2% through 2030.